-In general, a hosted (Software-as-a-Service, or web based) system hosted by an ASP (application service provider or data center) has a smaller upfront cost.
+In general, a hosted (Software-as-a-Service, or web-based EMR) system hosted by an ASP (application service provider or data center) has a smaller upfront cost.
 This is because you are basically leasing software licenses on a subscription basis.
-ASP systems also are referred to as Saas EMR (Software as a Service), Web-Based, or Hosted.
-These four terms (ASP, Web-Based, Saas, and Hosted) are generally interchangeable for the purposes of our discussion.
+Hosted systems are also referred to as Saas (Software-as-a-Service), or Web-Based.
+These terms (ASP, Web-Based, Saas, and Hosted) are generally interchangeable for the purposes of our discussion.

-Electronic medical records ASP hosting models appeal to medical practices that wish to save on the upfront costs and hardware requirements of a client/server architecture, and prefer to make smaller payments indefinitely.
-You might compare a hosted EMR to a Server-Based EMR delivery is akin to leasing vs. owning a vehicle.
+Web-based EMR systems appeal to medical practices that wish to save on the upfront costs and hardware requirements of a client/server architecture, and prefer to make smaller payments indefinitely.
+You might compare a hosted EMR to a Server-Based EMR as you might leasing vs. owning a vehicle.

 Protect your Investment: Choose an EMR that can be hosted remotely or onsite

-Why?
-If your needs change, you can modify the delivery model anytime.
-If your practice grows and speed of data access is a chief consideration, you may elect to move to a client/server model.
+Additionally, if your practice grows and speed of data access is a chief consideration, you may elect to move to a client/server model.
 Alternatively, if you begin as a client/server installation but no longer wish to maintain hardware or backups on site, you can move from a client/server system to a web-hosted system if you’re using Greenway Prime Suite.

-A key difference in the up front cost for an EMR is the hardware requirements associated with client/server installations.
+A key difference in the up front cost for an EMR is the substantial hardware requirements that are typically associated with client/server installations.

 Hosted EHR vs. Server-Based EHR

 A Hosted EMR should have a lower upfront cost.
 Fewer hardware requirements reduces cost of system implementation.
-Is susceptible to internet connection disruptions – T-1 line is absolutely essential.
+Is susceptible to internet connection disruptions, so T-1 line is absolutely essential.
 Still, a hosted system is generally a bit slower than if the server was housed at your facility.

-- MDS hosts the system in our secure data center, and your clinical and administrative staff simply accesses the system through a web-browser or mobile device (iPhone, iPad, Android).
-Learn more about mobile EMR options for PrimeSUITE.
+- MDS hosts the system in our secure data centers, and your clinical and administrative staff simply accesses the system through a web-browser or any mobile device (iPhone, iPad, Android) through mdsCONNECT.

-- Ability to access your system from anywhere at anytime with an ASP model.
+- Ability to access your system from anywhere at anytime with a SaaS model.

-- Hardware requirements are fewer with an ASP system – a web-browser and a decent workstation is pretty much all that you need to get up and running.
+- Hardware requirements are fewer with an hosted system – a web-browser and a decent workstation is pretty much all that you need to get up and running.

-- One potential disadvantage of an ASP system is that it is not immune to technical disruptions such as internet outages, line failures, etc. Should you have an interrupted internet connection for any reason, you will not be able to access your billing or patient charts via your networked workstations.
+- One potential disadvantage of a hosted system is that it is not immune to technical disruptions such as internet outages, line failures, etc. Should you have an interrupted internet connection for any reason, you will not be able to access your billing or patient charts via your networked workstations.
 Additionally, some EMR vendors outsource hosting to 3rd parties and have little control over system slowness problems that can occur.
 So, “technical support” for system slowness issues may not be handled through normal typical support channels, delaying or preventing resolution of the problems.

-- Your practice does not need to worry about data backup and disaster recovery of your EMR and billing systems, as MDS’s IT department does that for you.
+- Your practice does not need to worry about data backup, physical security, or disaster recovery of your EMR, as MDS’s IT department does that for you.

 - Your practice owns the software and the licenses, and you host the system in your office on your own server(s).

-- Ability to access your EMR software from anywhere at anytime using remote connectivity configurations – so this is essentially the same.
+- Access your EMR software from anywhere at anytime using remote connectivity configurations – so this is essentially the same.

-- Cost of a Client/Server EMR system is higher in the beginning due to increased hardware requirements, hardware installation costs, and the cost of purchasing the software licenses.
-Over time, however, the cost may be less than leasing ASP licenses.
+- Cost of a Client/Server EMR is higher in the beginning due to increased hardware requirements, hardware installation costs, and the cost of purchasing the software licenses.
+Over time, however, the cost may be less than leasing SaaS licenses.

 - You probably will realize increased speed and performance of your system when it’s at your facility, particularly if you do not have guaranteed bandwidth on your internet connection.